-02 Set Time and Date
+Set Time and Date

 - 1. Make sure the Ultraprobe is off. - 2.
 Press (click) both the Yellow Store button and the Sensitivity dial at the same time, then squeeze and hold the trigger. - 3.
 When in the first Menu Selection: "Data Transfer" (Menu 01), you may move to any of the other Menu Selections by spinning the Sensitivity Control up or down (clockwise or counter clockwise). - 4.
 Spin to "Set Time and Date" (Menu 02 blinks) and click in (EXIT Blinks), . - 5.
 Spin to desired month or day or year and Click (selected number will blink rapidly). - 6.
 Spin to select a new value - 7.
 Click to set. - 8.
 Spin to TIME setting and click on either Hour or Minute (the displayed number will blink rapidly). - 9.
-Once an hour or minute has been selected, spin to select a new value. - 10.
-Click to set. - 11.
-When through, Spin the Sensitivity Control until EXIT flashes. - 12.
-Click the Sensitivity Control again and return to the Set Up Mode. - 13.
+Once an hour or minute has been selected, spin to select a new value.
+10.Click to set. - 10.
+When through, Spin the Sensitivity Control until EXIT flashes. - 11.
+Click the Sensitivity Control again and return to the Set Up Mode. - 12.
 Spin to Exit to PGM (Exit to Program) Menu 10 blinks.
-Click to enter Operation Mode. - 14.
-NOTE: To change the date format from US Standard to International Standard see Menu 08 Date Format.
+Click to enter Operation Mode.